 Image via: Digiday

-This means depending on where your customer is in the funnel, there will be times where AMS campaigns or AAP campaigns will be more effective for targeting precision:
+This means depending on where your customer is in the funnel, there will be times where campaigns of different type will be more effective for targeting precision:

-- AMS campaigns are very effective for lower funnel sales conversion, where the customer is already at the point of purchase- namely browsing Amazon search results or on Amazon product pages.
+- Ad Console campaigns are very effective for lower funnel sales conversion, where the customer is already at the point of purchase- namely browsing Amazon search results or on Amazon product pages.

 - AAP offers ad products across the entire marketing funnel, and is particularly relevant for top of funnel targeting, where attention for products/brands must first be created.
 AAP’s extended ad coverage across the entire funnel makes the platform particularly interesting for products that have a longer purchasing journey, typically seen with more expensive products.

-Use our PPC Manager to maximize your AMS revenue and decrease manual hours spent on AMS management.
+Use our PPC Manager to maximize your revenue and decrease manual hours spent on campaign management.
 You can now see your aggregated Sponsored Products and Headline Search ads ad spend and sales in Sellics!
-Learn more here.
+Learn more here